Charles Sturt Study Centres run a range of programs offering students the chance to develop their leadership skills.

 Student Representative Committee (SRC)

-Providing a ‘voice’ for the students, in meetings with senior management and committees, the SRC’s main aim is to build and maintain the student community within the CSU Study Centres.
+Providing a ‘voice’ for the students, in meetings with senior management and committees, the SRC’s main aim is to build and maintain the student community within the Charles Sturt Study Centres.

 Students are nominated and voted onto the SRC by their fellow students.
-SRC members represent the CSU Study Centres at campus activities and events such as:
+SRC members represent the Charles Sturt Study Centres at campus activities and events such as:

 - Orientation Day